Monsters (James Blunt song): Background

 In the same interview he made a plea for type O kidney donors to step forward.
 In January 2020 MSN reported Blunt's father had been scheduled for a transplant.

 Music video

-The music video was filmed in Oxfordshire, UK, and it was directed by Vaughan Arnell.
-The music video features James Blunt, and his father Charles Blount.
+The music video was filmed in Oxfordshire, United Kingdom, and it was directed by Vaughan Arnell.
+The music video features James Blunt and his father Charles Blunt.
 The video focuses on a close up of James Blunt's face as he sings the first two verses and choruses of the song, and then switches to a wider angle showing himself and his father sitting at a table while he sings the final part.
+Throughout the video, Blunt is visibly emotional and tearful.

 Australian television presenter Lisa Wilkinson said she was "left bawling" after watching the music video of the song.
 Monika Barton of Newshub wrote about the music video, "Go on, have a little watch and see if you have a heart, or merely just a sharp, pointy piece of flint where it should be".